saliormoon/Cookbook/recipes/UsingArangoDBWithSailsJS.md

-# Using ArangoDB with Sails.js

-## Problem

-I want to use ArangoDB with the [Sails.js](http://sailsjs.org) framework.
+# How to use ArangoDB with Sails.js

-## Solution

-First install Sails.js using NPM:
+First install the [Sails.js](http://sailsjs.org) framework using NPM:

 ```
 npm install -g sails